celestial-d/e2fsckTesting/README.md

 # e2fsckTesting
-This repo perform e2fsck utilities testing for ext4 and xfs configurations relationship extracted from manual.
+This repo performs e2fsck utilities testing for ext4 and xfs configurations relationship extracted from manual.